What is a foreign company?

 Foreign companies treated as tax resident in Jersey, may need to provide evidence of this to third parties, such as the Revenue Authority of another country.
 Revenue Jersey can supply tax residency certificates on request.

-To request a tax residency certificate, please download, complete and return this form.
+To request a tax residency certificate, download, complete and return the Certificate of Tax Residency Request form and email it to Business Tax.

 Submitting a tax return for a foreign company